AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-7.md

 ---
-title: "sync, async, setTimeoutZero in Node.js"
+title: "sync, async, setTimeoutZero in Nodejs"
-description: "In the last few sessions, we have seen how Node.js code runs.
+description: "In the last few sessions, we have seen how Nodejs code runs.
 If something is synchronous, the V8 engine handles it, or in case of asynchronous tasks, libUV steps in.
-You can think of Node.js having two best friends, like Jai and Veeru.
+You can think of Nodejs having two best friends, like Jai and Veeru.
 Whenever a problem (or code) comes in, they handle it accordingly."
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-04-11"
 datePublished: "2025-04-11"